syncfusion-content/wpf-docs/wpf/DataGrid/Serialization-and-Deserialization.md

 ### Deserialize filtering

-By default, SfDataGrid allows you to deserialize the filtering. you can disable the filtering deserialization by setting [DeserializationOptions.DeserializeFiltering](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DeserializationOptions~DeserializeFiltering.html) to `false`.
+By default, SfDataGrid allows you to deserialize the `filtering`. you can disable the `filtering deserialization` by setting [DeserializationOptions.DeserializeFiltering](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.DeserializationOptions~DeserializeFiltering.html) to `false`.

 {% tabs %}
 {% highlight c# %}